Or: "How To Be In a Band 101"

 Outside work: None required, though students are always encouraged to move forward with projects outside of class.

 Class requirements: No musical background is required, but if you own an instrument feel free to bring it to class.

-Fee: $200 + $30 materials fee.
+Fee: $200 for the semester + $30 materials fee.
 Payment plans available.
-Fees waived for families with financial need.
+Class fees waived for families with financial need.
 (Waivers and payment plan information.)

 Photo credit: Rebecca Wnuk